SAP-samples/teched2023-AD267/exercises/rap/exercises/ex4/README.md

 ## Summary

-You have created a Web API next to the one that is suitable for a UI and you can now use this API in a SAP Build Process.
+You have created a Web API next to the one that is suitable for a UI.
+You can now use this API in an SAP Build Process.

 You can continue with the next exercise - **[Build Exercise 1: SAP Build Code](../../../buildcode/exercises/ex1/README.md)**